Hiatal hernia: Veterinary

 Hiatal hernia has been described in small animals since 1974, with the first case being in two dogs.
-It has since been reported in cats, too.
+It has since been reported in cats.
 Type I is the most common, and Type II is also common, but Types III and IV are rare, with scarce reports in the literature.

 In dogs, it is estimated that 60% of cases are congenital with brachycephalic breeds being the most affected due to the oesophageal hiatus' cross-sectional area being larger than normocephalic and doliocephalic dogs.
 The diaphragm failing to fuse during development of the embryo is believed to be the cause of congenital hiatal hernia.

 The Shar-pei and Bulldog are most commonly affected, however, no mutation or heritability has been identified as of 2023.
 Other risk factors for the condition include: nasal masses, laryngeal paralysis, and a narrowed intrapharyngeal opening.

 Tetanus has been identified as a cause in dogs; these cases can be resolved via treating the tetanus.

 Treatment of airway obstructions and feeding low-fat, more digestible food can alleviate any need for invasive procedures.